 Develop Your Own Moral Compass

 Be introspective and take the time to develop your own sense of what is right and wrong.
 Don’t let others push you to make a decision that you believe is wrong.
-By developing and adhering to your own morals, your self-esteem will naturally increase over time and you will find yourself starting to care less about what others think of you, and more about what you think of yourself.
+By developing and adhering to your own morals, and family values, your self-esteem will naturally increase over time and you will find yourself starting to care less about what others think of you, and more about what you think of yourself.
 When you know yourself best the rest is easy, a flimsy moral ground will ultimately lead to trouble.